davegoblue/TestCodingShortcuts/README.md

 * InitialCardGameAnalysis_202301_v002 runs all unique hands with suits 3-1-1
 * InitialCardGameAnalysis_202301_v002 full database for hand mappings and results
 * InitialCardGameAnalysis_202301_v002 confirms results for sample of hands matches mapped unique hand results
+* InitialCardGameAnalysis_202301_v002 includes outcomes for each type of hand result